Bespoke gas monitoring

 - Standards compliance: EMC, shock, vibration, noise, IEC 1508 functional safety

 Analox Military Systems is able to work with you as a systems supplier or systems integrator, ensuring that you and your customer receive a product to meet and exceed expectations.
 Our design team are experienced in delivering functionally safe systems to IEC 615508.

 Examples of our bespoke gas monitoring solutions:

-- We have worked on the development of the TMCC system for the RN Minesweepers developing an Atmosphere Control Breathing System to meet SIL3 requirements with DEF STAN 00-56
+- In the late 1990s we worked on the development of the TMCC system for the RN Minesweepers developing an Atmosphere Control Breathing System to meet SIL3 requirements with DEF STAN 00-56.
+The units remain in active service to this day

 - We designed and manufactured the atmosphere monitoring system for PRM (the tethered pressurised rescue module for SRDRS, the US Navy's submarine rescue system).
 The PRM has successfully mated with submarines in numerous exercises including the Bold Monarch and Chilemar exercises in 2011

 - We have supplied analysis equipment to the rescue vehicle and topside treatment chamber for the NSRS system (as a sub-contractor to Perry Slingsby and Divex).
 NSRS is a functionally safe atmosphere monitoring and control system which has been used extensively on international exercises

-- We have designed and supplied gas monitoring systems to the Japanese Navy, which were installed on the rescue vehicles Chihaya and Chiyoda as well as the research submarine Shinkai 6500
+- We have designed and supplied atmosphere monitoring systems to the Japanese Navy, which were installed on the rescue vehicles Chihaya and Chiyoda as well as the research submarine Shinkai 6500.
+The equipment was designed to be supported and maintained in Japan

 - We have supplied hyperbaric monitoring systems to James Fisher Defence for use on both the Singapore SRV DSAR-6 and the Swedish Navy's SRV URF